 Beyond Sole Proprietorship

-Pursuing a passion and making it into a business is a great way of life, but certain foundational steps need to be in place for long-term success.
-Liability, self-employment taxes, tax planning and estimated tax payments, retirement savings and solo 401k plans, accountable plans, exit strategies, business valuations, etc. are all considerations that many small business owners neglect.
+Pursuing a passion and making it into a profitable enterprise is a great way of life, but certain foundational steps need to be in place for long-term success.
+Liability protection, self-employment taxes, tax planning and estimated tax payments, retirement savings and solo 401k plans, accountable plan reimbursements, exit strategies, business valuations, etc. are all considerations that many small business owners neglect.
 LLC?
 A good old fashioned C Corp?
 S Corp Formation?
 Keep it a sole proprietorship?
 Perhaps a Limited Partnership?
 We can help.

 Business entity selection is important, but it is not cast in stone.
 Many businesses often start off as one entity type, and then later convert.
-WCG did just that; we were an LLC until the founding partners expanded ownership to include other partners and employees.
-At that point it was better to convert to a corporation so that shares may be sold versus member interest.
+WCG CPAs & Advisors did just that; we were an LLC until the founding partners expanded ownership to include other partners and employees.
+At that point it was better to convert to a corporation so that shares may be sold or paid out, versus member interest in an LLC.

 First, we’ll talk about some basic business entity concepts.